Core Terms & Field Signals

 A reserve may help prevent a source from being drained too quickly.

-It may also help protect a project while return flow is still developing.
+It may also help protect a project while Return Flow is still developing.

-Source / Bron
+Source

 A source is where value, capacity or movement comes from.